sap1ens/syrup/README.md

 ### Points

 Waffle has its own system for points, but it's a bit weird (points like `1`, `3`, `5`, `8`, `13`...), it doesn't sync with GitHub and all points basically disappear when issue is archived.
 So instead, every project that participates in a Sprint **must contain** these 5 labels for story points: `1`, `2`, `3`, `4`, `5`.
+You can create these labels automatically for all repos using `setup` command, check **Usage** section.

 ### Teams

 Multiple teams can work on the same repo.
 You **must tag** issues with a label that identifies your team.
 This label must be the same for all projects you track.
 You can define it using `project:teamLabel` config option.
+You can create this label automatically for all repos using `setup` command, check **Usage** section.

 ### Sprints